Eschatologue/CM_wiki/docs/character-creation/race/elf.md

 :material-sleep-off:{ .lg .middle } **Trance**
 &ensp;&ensp;&ensp; Elves do not sleep.
 Instead they meditate deeply, remaining semi-conscious, for 4 hours a day.
 The Common word for this meditation is "trance."
 While meditating, you dream after a fashion; such dreams are actually mental exercises that have become reflexive after years of practice.
 After resting in this way, you gain the same benefit a human would from 8 hours of sleep.

-> If you meditate during a long rest, you finish the rest after only 4 hours.
-You otherwise obey all the rules for a long rest; only the duration is changed.
+> If you meditate during a Long Rest, you finish the rest after only 4 hours.
+You otherwise obey all the rules for a Long Rest; only the duration is changed.

 ---